DanSohn/CPSC-233-Team8/README.md

 The Trom Game project was created in Winter 2017 for CPSC233 at the University of Calgary.
 This game was our own version of the classic game "TRON", creating the graphics and logic from scratch.

 # Running Instructions
-1. Compile code using "javac graphics/*.java logic/*.java
+1. Compile code using
+    * javac graphics/*.java logic/*.java
-2. Run the game with "java logic/Run"
+2. Run the game with
+    * java logic/Run

 Packages used